French Toast + Justamere's Maple Syrup!

 The way I see it, there are really only two dishes worth indulging in at the breakfast table: an ample stack of pancakes or a big ol' plate of French toast.
 And of course, both of these have to be served with a side of maple syrup -- the real stuff only.

 French toast recipes seem to have a one-up on the others because it takes a not-so-appetizing ingredient, stale bread, and turns it into something we never want to stop eating.
 That's pretty impressive.
 We have the Ancient Romans to thank for French toast recipes (not the French as its name would suggest).

 French toast hits the spot no matter how it's prepared, be it dead simple or seriously elaborate.
-You will find my very simple recipe below but if you would like to inform yourself on more possiblities with french toast to make your mornings super sweet check out this!
+You will find my very simple recipe below.
+If you would like to inform yourself on more possiblities with french toast to make your mornings super sweet, check out these!

 French Toast: Ingredients (Serves 6-8 people)

 6 to 8 large slices wholegrain or gluten free sourdough bread (about 1/2-inch thick), preferably day-old or stale